Home ➔ ADHD Struggles ➔ Working Memory ➔ The Trouble With Holding Thoughts

 Why It’s So Emotionally Draining

 Prioritising problems don’t just waste time — they wreck confidence.
 You want to do the right thing.
 You mean to.
 But somehow you’re always behind, always chasing, always explaining.
+You feel like a failure… even when you’ve been working nonstop.

 The Spinning Compass Brain